djangobits/mtgoxbalancebot/README.md

 ### Will MtGox creditors sell all their coins, once they get them?
 We don't know.
 But imagine you were a creditor, seeing BTC going to 69k$ in 2021, would you then sell them below 50k$ in 2024?
 Those creditors in urgent need of money had the occasion to sell their claims to claim buyers and some already did.
 In an informal vote in a telegram group of creditors, more than 62% of 327 creditors indicated they won't sell any of their crypto once they get it.
 Only 16% indicated they would sell it all.
 Some said they would even buy more for the fiat portion they will receive from the trustee.
 While this is all anectotal, it seems obvious to me that most creditors, which are crypto OGs, won't sell all at once.

+### What was this story about Paypal and bank payments?
+Does the MtGox trustee dump it all and repay in fiat?
+Nope.
+All creditors are entitled to some fiat payments.
+Only a minority of creditors are expected to have selected fiat instead of crypto repayments and only a minority are fiat-only creditors.
+These fiat payments are done by bank transfers or by Paypal, for those who preferred that option.
+At the end of 2023, some hundred creditors reported they received fiat payments via Paypal between a couple of hundreds of USD to up to USD 10k USD.
+Also some japanese creditors reported to have received fiat bank transfers.
+International wire transfers have not been reported at the end of 2023.

 ### Who are the biggest MtGox creditors?
 The biggest creditors are the claim buyers from Fortress (Michael Hourigan), Capital 507 (Thomas Braziel) and Bitcoinbuilder (Josh Jones).
 We know that Bitcoinbuilder selected ELSP and their users will be paid through BitGo where tehy needed to register according to bitcoinbuilder.com.